ministryofjustice/service_assessments/phases/v1/alpha.md

 Service Manager able to:

-* explain why any non-digital steps are required for the alpha service
+* Explain why any non-digital steps are required for the alpha service
-* how any non-digital steps seamlessly link to the digital service and how they have tested them with users during the alpha
+* How any non-digital steps seamlessly link to the digital service and how they have tested them with users during the alpha
 * Identify any policy constraints or legislative barriers that are preventing the service from been an end to end digital service

 ### 13